 LPI President and CEO Alan Mathis gets a little help welcoming guests at the ribbon cutting ceremony.

 At Liberation Programs people are taking concrete steps towards leading happier, productive and substance-free lives.
 Women, who all too often have few treatment options, have turned to our Families in Recovery program to begin a new journey.
 Our team helps pave the way for people to rebuild their self-esteem, to learn to value their abilities and to make healthy decisions.
 Everyone deserves the opportunity for a fresh start; we provide the tangible support and services to improve their lives.
 Just as we work to empower mothers in our residential program, we are here for you, and we believe you too can achieve phenomenal success on your path to a better life.

 Welcome to our website.
 We hope you enjoy learning more about how we help strengthen Fairfield County.
-If you like what you see, and you want to join our essential mission, please visit our Contact Us page to learn how you can make a difference.
+If you like what you see, and you want to join our essential mission, please visit our Contact Us page to learn how you can make a difference or donate now.

 Photo, Family in the Park, Courtesy of Chaiwat/FreeDigitalPhotos.net

 Liberation Programs' Residential, Opioid (Methadone) andOutpatient Treatment Programs are CARF accredited.
 CARF, the Commission on Accreditation of Rehabilitation Facilities provides accreditation services worldwide.
 Providers that meet CARF standards have demonstrated their commitment to being among the best available.